iFixit/formy/readme.md

 ### `Form.Input.Component`

-Input element in a Form.
+High order input element to use in a Form template.

 Props: